Chauvin gets 21 years for violating Floyd’s civil rights - NewsBreak

 Chauvin attorney Eric Nelson had asked for 20 years, arguing that Chauvin was remorseful and would make that clear to the court.
 But Chauvin, in brief remarks, made no direct apology or expression of remorse to Floyd’s family.

-Instead, he told the family that he wishes Floyd’s children “all the best in their life."
+Instead, he told the family that he wishes Floyd’s children “all the best in their life” and that they have “excellent guidance in becoming good adults.”

-Chauvin wore an orange prison uniform and a protective mask, according to pool media reports from the courtroom.
-He waved at family and friends in the gallery as he entered.
-The media reports made no mention of visible reaction by Chauvin to any part of the hearing.

-Prosecutor LeeAnn Bell asked Magnuson to give Chauvin the full 25 years possible in the plea deal, highlighting the “special responsibility” that he had as a police officer to care for the people in his custody.

-Chauvin's mother, Carolyn Pawlenty, told Magnuson that her son didn't go to work intending to kill someone.

-“Many things have been written about him that are totally wrong such as he’s a racist, which he isn’t, that he has no heart," she said.
-“I believe it is God’s will for all of us to forgive.”

-Chauvin's guilty plea included an admission that he willfully deprived Floyd of his right to be free from unreasonable seizure, including unreasonable force by a police officer.
+In entering his federal plea last year, Chauvin for the first time admitted that he kept his knee on Floyd’s neck — even as the Black man pleaded, “I can’t breathe,” and then became unresponsive — killing Floyd.
+Chauvin admitted he willfully deprived Floyd of his right to be free from unreasonable seizure, including unreasonable force by a police officer.

-It also included a count for violating the rights of a Black 14-year-old whom he restrained in an unrelated case in 2017.
-John Pope, now 18, told Magnuson that Chauvin “didn’t care about the outcome” of that restraint.

-“By the grace of God I lived to see another day,” Pope said.
-“It will continue to be a part of me for the rest of my life.”

 Magnuson has not set sentencing dates for the three other officers who were on the scene — Tou Thao, J. Alexander Keung and Thomas Lane — who were convicted in February of federal civil rights charges.

 Lane is also due to be sentenced Sept.
 21 after pleading guilty in state court to aiding and abetting second-degree manslaughter.
-Thao and Kueng turned down plea deals and are due to be tried on aiding and abetting charges on Oct.
-24.
+Thao and Kueng turned down plea deals and are due to be tried in state court Oct.
+24 on aiding and abetting charges.

-Find AP's full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd

 Comments / 0